Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Nikon AW1 is the only interchangeable lens camera currently on the market that can be used underwater without the need for a protective case.
 This easily gives the AW1 a leg up versus other waterproof cameras, which are fixed lens models.

-It’s certainly easier to make a fixed lens camera waterproof, as the manufacturer doesn’t have to worry about losing the waterproof seal in a one piece camera.
+It’s certainly easier to make a fixed lens camera waterproof, as the manufacturer doesn’t have to worry about losing the waterproof seal in a one-piece camera.
 Because you can change out the lens on the Nikon 1 AW1, the manufacturer has to ensure no water can penetrate the case through the lens housing when the lens is attached, making the design of this Nikon model a significant challenge.
 It also means that you have to use lenses that contain waterproof sealing with the AW1.
 You cannot use just any Nikon lens that will fit the AW1’s lens mount and expect waterproof capabilities.
 You need to purchase specific Nikon AW1 lenses, which will drive up the cost of this camera package quickly.

-It’s the overall image quality of this model that makes the AW1 a best waterproof camera option.
+It’s the overall image quality of this model that makes the AW1 the best waterproof camera option.
 The AW1 has a much larger image sensor in terms of physical size than most waterproof cameras, which usually have the smallest type of image sensor you’ll find in cameras at 1/2.3 inches, as seen in my Olympus Stylus Tough TG4 review.
-The AW1 has a CX sized image sensor, which is equivalent to a 1-inch image sensor and is a common size for a mirrorless interchangeable lens camera.
+The AW1 has a CX-sized image sensor, which is equivalent to a 1-inch image sensor and is a common size for a mirrorless interchangeable lens camera.

 Nikon included 14.2 megapixels of resolution in the AW1’s image sensor.
 Even though this pixel count is similar to what you may find with other waterproof cameras, the larger image sensor gives the AW1 an advantage.

 The Nikon 1AW1 truly outperforms other waterproof cameras in terms of low light image quality.
-Again, it’s the larger image sensor in terms of physical size that gives this model such an advantage in low light photography.
+Again, it’s the larger image sensor in terms of physical size that gives this model such an advantage in low-light photography.
 And when you consider a lot of your photos when shooting underwater will have less than ideal lighting, having a camera that easily outperforms its peers in this area is an important consideration.

 I was a little disappointed in the battery life for the Nikon 1 AW1.
-The manufacturer estimates the battery will last for 220 shots per charge, but, as is often the case, the camera maker overestimates battery lifespan versus real world shooting conditions.
-I’d say you realistically can expect to shoot 175 to 200 photos per battery charge, which isn’t a great performance level.
+The manufacturer estimates the battery will last for 220 shots per charge, but, as is often the case, the camera maker overestimates battery lifespan versus real-world shooting conditions.
+I’d say you really can expect to shoot 175 to 200 photos per battery charge, which isn’t a great performance level.
 When you’re shooting underwater, it’s not like you can easily swap out a dead battery and keep going, after all: Opening the battery compartment underwater will void your warranty and then some.

-Unfortunately, the biggest drawback to the Nikon 1 AW1 is something that doesn’t really fit in any of the above mentioned sections: The price.
+Unfortunately, the biggest drawback to the Nikon 1 AW1 is something that doesn’t really fit in any of the above-mentioned sections: The price.
 When you think about having to purchase a camera body and special waterproof lenses, you’re going to spend more than double for the AW1 what you would spend for a fixed lens waterproof camera.